 This sturdy American blues-rock trio from Texas formed in 1969 in and around Houston, from rival bands The Moving Sidewalks (Gibbons) and The American Blues (Hill and Beard).

 Their first two albums reflected the strong blues roots and Texas humour of the band.
-Their third album, Tres Hombres, gained them national attention with their hit La Grange, a signature riff tune to this day, based on John Lee Hooker‘s Boogie Chillen.
+Their third album, Tres Hombres (1973), peaked at #8 and gained them national attention with their hit La Grange, a signature riff tune to this day, based on John Lee Hooker‘s Boogie Chillen.

 Their success continued unabated throughout the 70s, culminating with the year and a half-long Worldwide Texas Tour.

-By their next album, Eliminator, and its worldwide smash follow-up Afterburner, they had successfully harnessed the potential of synthesizers to their patented grungy blue-groove, giving their material a more contemporary edge while retaining their patented Texas style.
+By their next album, Eliminator (1983), and its worldwide smash follow-up Afterburner (1985), they had successfully harnessed the potential of synthesizers to their patented grungy blue-groove, giving their material a more contemporary edge while retaining their patented Texas style.

 Now sporting long beards (except, ironically, for Frank Beard), golf hats and boiler suits, they met the emerging video age head-on, reducing their message to simple iconography.

-As genuine roots musicians, they have few peers.
-Gibbons is one of America’s finest blues guitarists working in the rock arena, while Hill and Beard provide the ultimate rhythm section support.
+As genuine roots musicians, they had few peers.
+Gibbons is one of America’s finest blues guitarists working in the rock arena, while Hill and Beard provided the ultimate rhythm section support.

 Bass player Dusty Hill passed away on 28 July 2021 at his home in Houston.
 He was 72.